 The high-pressure dynamic response of titanium dioxide (TiO 2) is not only of interest because of its numerous industrial applications but also because of its structural similarities to silica (SiO 2).
 We performed plate impact experiments in a two-stage light gas gun, at peak stresses from 64 to 221 GPa to determine the TiO 2 response along the Hugoniot.
 The lower stress experiment at 64 GPa shows an elastic behavior followed by an elastic-plastic transition, whereas the high stress experiments above 64 GPa show a single wave structure.
 Previous shock studies have shown the presence of high-pressure phases (HPP) I (26 GPa) and HPP II (100 GPa); however, our data suggest that the HPP I phase is stable up to 150 GPa.
 Using a combination of data from our current study and our previous Z-data, we determine that TiO 2 likely melts on the Hugoniot at 157 GPa.
 Furthermore, our data confirm that TiO 2 is not highly incompressible as shown by a previous study.

-Graded density impactors (GDIs) have long been of interest to provide off-Hugoniot loading capabilities for impact systems.
-We describe a new technique which utilizes sputter deposition to produce an approximately 40 µm-thick film containing alternating layers of Al and Cu.
+We present results from an experimental technique used to estimate the strength of Ta at extreme pressures (150 GPa) and strain rates (107s-1).
+A graded-density impactor (GDI) was fabricated using sputter deposition to produce an approximately 40-μm-thick film containing alternating layers of Al and Cu.
 The thicknesses of the respective layers are adjusted to give an effective density gradient through the film.
-The GDIs were launched into samples of interest with a 2-stage light gas gun, and the resulting shock-ramp-release velocity profiles were measured over timescales of ~10 ns with a new velocimetry probe.
-Results are shown for the direct impact of the film onto a LiF window, which allows for the dynamic characterization of the GDI, as well as from impact onto a thin (~40 µm) sputtered Ta sample backed by a LiF window.
-These measurements were coupled into mesoscale numerical simulations to infer the strength of Ta at the high rate (107 s-1), and high pressure (1 MBar) conditions this unique capability provides.
-Initial results suggest this is a viable strength platform which fills a critical gap and aids in cross-platform comparisons with other high-pressure strength platforms.
+The GDIs were launched with a 2-stage light gas gun, and shock-ramp-release velocity profiles were measured over timescales of ∼10 ns.
+Results are presented for the direct impact of the film onto LiF windows, which allows for a dynamic characterization of the GDI, as well as from impact onto thin (∼40μm) sputtered Ta samples backed by a LiF window.
+The measurements were coupled with mesoscale numerical simulations to infer the strength of Ta, and the results agree well with other high-pressure platforms, particularly when strain-rate, microstructural, and thermodynamic-path differences are considered.

 The use of S2 glass/SC15 epoxy woven fabric composite materials for blast and ballistic protection has been an area of on-going research over the past decade.
 In order to accurately model this material system within potential applications under extreme loading conditions, a well characterized and understood anisotropic equation of state (EOS) is needed.
 This work details both an experimental program and associated analytical modelling efforts which aim to provide better physical understanding of the anisotropic EOS behavior of this material.
 Experimental testing focused on planar shock impact tests loading the composite to peak pressures of 15 GPa in both the transverse and longitudinal orientations.
 Test results highlighted the anisotropic response of the material and provided a basis by which the associated numeric micromechanical investigation was compared.
 Results of the combined experimental and numerical modeling investigation provided insights into not only the constituent material influence on the composite response but also the importance of the plain weave microstructure geometry and the significance of the microstructural configuration.